Maurice Tauber: Teaching and research

-Tauber was an engaging professor and teacher in library studies; students described him as “patient, generous, and kind”.
-In classes and seminars he was encouraging and thoughtful; outside of the classroom he mentored graduate students and served on countless graduate student committees, devoting a great deal of time and effort to ensure the success of the students in the library program.
-He was a beloved member of the faculty and has been fondly remembered in memoirs and other articles by his colleagues.
+Tauber was a professor and teacher in library studies; students described him as “patient, generous, and kind”.
+Outside of the classroom he mentored graduate students and served on several graduate student committees, devoting time and effort to ensure the success of the students in the library program.
+He was a member of the faculty and has been remembered in memoirs and other articles by his colleagues.

 In addition to his successful teaching career, Tauber was an active researcher, writing numerous monographs, reports, articles, reviews, and biographies.
 He carried out more than 50 independent and collaborative surveys of libraries in the United States and abroad, including Tokyo, Hong Kong, Singapore, and Australia.
-The surveys were conducted primarily in academic libraries, and Tauber’s contributions to the surveys usually focused specifically on technical services or on library building planning and design.
+The surveys were conducted primarily in academic libraries, and Tauber's contributions to the surveys usually focused specifically on technical services or on library building planning and design.

 Tauber also served the library community in other ways: He was an editor for many years of College & Research Libraries and served on editorial boards for Library Resources & Technical Services, Journal of Cataloging and Classification, American Documentation, and the Journal of Higher Education.
 He was also the chief editor for a short time period of Library Trends.

 Honors and legacy

 As an educator, 10 years after his return to Columbia University Tauber was named the Melvil Dewey Professor of Library Service for his academic service and for his curriculum and research development.
-He held a long affiliation with the American Library Association, serving in various capacities, such as his membership on the Council and Executive Board.
+He held a long affiliation with the American Library Association, serving in various capacities, such as his membership on the council and executive board.

-Other honors include receiving the Margaret Mann citation in 1953 (from the Resources and Technical Services Division of the ALA), a special Association of College and University Librarians award, the Beta Phi Mu Award, and the Melvil Dewey Medal in 1954.
+Other honors include receiving the Margaret Mann citation in 1953 (from the Resources and Technical Services Division of the ALA), a special Association of college and University Librarians award, the Beta Phi Mu Award, and the Melvil Dewey Medal in 1954.

 In 1968 he was awarded the Distinguished Service Award from Findley College Library in Ohio for “his outstanding contribution to higher education as a teacher, writer, librarian, critic, and leader in the science of library service”.
 In 1981, a year after his death, friends and colleagues established the Maurice F. Tauber Foundation in New York City; the Foundation supports various lectures, publications and presents an annual award for “excellence in library and information science”.